durrcommasteven/durrcommasteven.github.io/_pages/about.md

 permalink: /about/
 title: "Hi!
 I'm Steve"
 ---
+I'm currently a Senior Scientist at STR, where I apply machine learning, statistics, and physics to national security challenges.

 I have a PhD in theoretical physics from UCLA, and a BA from Cornell double majoring in physics and math.
 I've also spent summers as a SWE intern Google; one at Google my Business, and one trying to make certain experiments work at Google Quantum AI.